Wednesday, October 10, 2012

 Tonight we revisited Barroco for its fourth year anniversary celebration.
 For the occasion, there were to be only two dinner services (6PM & 9PM), something we're not very fond of, but are getting accustomed to as more and more restaurants seem to be doing nowadays.
 The dagger, however, is when they actually make you wait for your table upon arrival for the latter service (2nd time this happens to us here).
 Our party did get a round of cocktails on the house, so that lightened up the mood a bit...

 Barroco boasts one of our favorite interiors in the city.
 Its Baroque furnishings, "hunter's lodge" accessories and paintings of Spanish aristocrats make for a very unique and contradictory setting; rustic yet trendy.

-tagged see & be seen
+tagged eye for design, see & be seen

 For tonight's occasion, chef Benjamin Léonard created a special "Farmer's Market" menu; all the ingredients were sourced from a select group of local farmers.
 The four-course menu, priced at $75, showcased Quebec duck, lamb and cheese.
 We liked how the menu was presented; it was rolled and tied with a thin cord, almost like a pirate's treasure map.

 "Purée de topinambour, sauté de girolles, pied de moutons et chanterelles en tube, gastrique de citron vert"

 "Gigot d'agneau cuisiné comme un navarin et légumes d'automne.
 Côtelette rôtie, chimichurri, purée de racine de cerfeuil, pomme de terre confites"